zesch/linguistic-features-in-text/docs/README.md

 This makes LiFT multi-lingual, supporting all the [languages](https://dkpro.github.io/dkpro-core/releases/2.2.0/docs/model-reference.html) included in DKPro Core.
 However, not all structures might be supported in each language.

-LiFT distinguishes betwen linguistic structures (lemmas, POS tags, syllables, spelling errors, etc.) and features (of structures).
+LiFT distinguishes betwen linguistic structures (lemmas, POS tags, syllables, spelling errors, etc.) and features (based on these structures).
 Structures are represented in the document model and can be visualized.
-Features are numeric values that represent the properties of the document, e.g. SpellingErrorRatio may have a value of 0.06 meaning that 6% of all tokens in the text are spelling errors.
+Features are numeric values that represent properties of the document, e.g. SpellingErrorRatio may have a value of 0.06 meaning that 6% of all tokens in the text contain a spelling error.

 The project is under heavy development, but we are working towards a stable release.